-You're flipping through the pages of a new rental application when you see it: a note from a prospective tenant explaining their need for an emotional support animal.
+You're flipping through the pages of a new rental application when you see it: a note from a prospective resident explaining their need for an emotional support animal.
 It's not the first time you've encountered this, but the question remains: "Do I have to say yes, even with my no-pets policy?"
 The fact is that Emotional Support Animals (ESAs) are a bit different from your average pet.
 These animals are prescribed by health professionals to support individuals with disabilities, offering more than just companionship.

 Understanding the Difference Between ESAs and Service Animals